vikashV3/Fake-News-Detection-Using-Ensemble-Model/README.md

 ### Questionnaire / FAQ

 #### What is GloVe?
 GloVe stands for global vectors for word representation.
-It is an unsupervised learning algorithm developed by Stanford for generating word embeddings by aggregating global word-word co-occurrence matrix from a corpus
+It is an unsupervised learning algorithm developed by Stanford for generating word embeddings by aggregating global word-word co-occurrence matrix from a corpus.
+#### How many layers are there in an typical CNN ?
+A CNN typically has three layers: a convolutional layer, a pooling layer, and a fully connected layer.